 Underpinning the Porsche and the Tesla are skateboard-style chassis, with the battery packs filling the space between the axles.
-Both cars have electric motors on each axle, making them all-wheel drive, although a rear-wheel drive, single-motor configuration will power the entry-level Taycan when it launches.
+Both cars have electric motors on each axle, making them all-wheel drive, although a rear-wheel drive, single-motor configuration powers the new entry-level Taycan.

 The Taycan uses a 93.4kWh battery and an 800V system, and produces 617bhp as standard in both Turbo and Turbo S models.
 Enable launch control and the output increases to 671 and 750bhp respectively.
 Turbo models are capable of 0-62mph in 3.2 seconds and Turbo S versions drop the time to 2.8 seconds - both are electronically limited to a 161mph top speed.
 Porsche did 26 consecutive launches during testing, showing that the car can repeatedly perform.
 The Taycan also set a new Nurburgring lap record for a fully electric four-door saloon, completing the circuit in 7:42.
 Even the base model hits 0-62mph in 5.4 seconds, which is still very quick.

 Charging times and range

-On a full charge, Porsche says the Taycan manages up to 279 miles if you choose the base model with the optional bigger battery, and 257 miles on the top-of-the-range Turbo S. For the entry-level 4 Cross Turismo, range figures are very similar.
+On a full charge, Porsche says the Taycan manages up to 300 miles if you choose the base model with the optional bigger battery, and 257 miles on the top-of-the-range Turbo S. For the entry-level 4 Cross Turismo, range figures are very similar.
 Porsche claims a range of up to 283 miles, while figures are lowered only slightly for the 4S and 4S Turbo models at 281 miles.
 The Turbo S model, meanwhile, has a range of 260 miles.
 Porsche has future-proofed its first electric car; it’s compatible with chargers that offer up to 270kW, even though very few chargers currently offer this.
 On a 270kW charger, the Taycan’s battery level can jump from 5% to 80% in just 23 minutes, while using a 50kW charger increases the waiting time to 93 minutes.
 An 11kW wallbox is available, which recharges the Taycan in nine hours.